oddcamp/frontend-manual/README.md

   - it embraces [ARIA](https://developers.google.com/web/fundamentals/accessibility/semantics-aria) attribures
   - visually hidden elements are excluded from tab order
   - the rest of the page is excluded from tab order when modal is opened
-  - dropdown menus and tabs work with Tab, Arrow buttons
+  - dropdown menus and tabs work as least with Tab button (enabling arrow buttons would be a nice touch)

 ### Performance and Optimization